fekete-gabor/a-cozy-place/README.md

 ## ABOUT THE SITE

 My first React project.
 After finishing my Udemy course, I was pretty excited to try and build something on my own.
-It was pretty challenging at first, especially since not only React was new to me, but also fetching data from an API, animating with GSAP and all the backend stuff.
-I always knew that I want to create something related to animals, so atleast that part was easy.
+It was pretty challenging at first, especially since not only React was new to me, but also fetching data from an API, animating with GSAP, all the backend stuff etc. I always knew that I want to create something related to animals, so atleast that part was easy.
 All in all, it was a pretty exciting and fun project.

 ## PICTURES